Hogwai/snippet-manager/README.md

 * **No server required** – Everything runs locally
 * **Private data** – Your snippets stay on your machine
 * **Fast and instant** – No network latency
+* **Not a credential manager** - Your snippets are stored as a plain json on your browser

 ### Limitations